April 24, 858

 April 24, 1585

-Pope Sixtus V is elected.
-He administers stern justice, clearing the countryside of brigands that have flourished under his predecessors.
-He also founds the Vatican library and various colleges.
+On this day in Christian History, Pope Sixtus V was elected.
+He administered stern justice, clearing the countryside of brigands that flourished under his predecessors.
+He also founded the Vatican library and various colleges.

 April 24, 1603